EliteLoser/Finance/text/FundingQE.md

 ... and the rest will follow.
 I want to briefly summarize what I see as the first baby steps outlined to support a new macro-economic reality with QE - quantitative ease from governments in the form of purchasing financial instruments - as a new, permanent reality.
 Economy fails?
-"Don't worry, we got your back, but don't you dare call us socialists!" - Regards FED, Sweden.
+"Don't worry, we've got your back, but don't you dare call us socialists!" - Regards FED, Sweden.
 The reason I mention Sweden is their recent proposal for a bank tax with the reason being basically the need for money redistribution to support QE (as I most humbly _currently_ interpret it, reading a bit between the lines).
 In Denmark they're